Contact the Office of Admissions:

 Program consists of five consecutive terms (14 continuous months) of classroom instruction and four consecutive terms (12 continuous months) of clinical rotations in multiple medical disciplines.

-PCOM offers six-week rotations in the following disciplines: emergency medicine, family medicine, internal medicine, prenatal care/gynecology, general surgery, pediatrics and behavioral medicine/long term care.
+PCOM offers six-week rotations in the following disciplines: emergency medicine, family medicine, internal medicine, prenatal care/gynecology, general surgery, pediatrics and behavioral medicine.
 In addition to those seven core rotations, we offer the opportunity to students to select their own four-week elective rotation.

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Philadelphia College of Osteopathic